isaias-b/arduino-examples/README.md

 Nailed it!

-### After Bugfixing
+### Resync and Skip

 So the last enlightment made me rework the slave sender's code in order to avoid data races.
-The new version uses some alternating buffer.
+The new version uses some alternating buffer to synchronize data exchange.
 The idea is that if the main loop works on the first buffer the second buffer is safe to read from within the interrupt service routine.
 And vice versa.

-However, the result is not satisfactory, because the resulting program generates the same output.
+However, the result is not satisfactory, because the resulting program still generates the same output.
 The assumption is that i am not understanding the transfer section in the datasheet correctly.
 Nonetheless, i have reduced complexity and don't take preloading into account for the moment.
-There is an [implementation of this program](./mkrzero-slave-send-fixed/mkrzero-slave-send-fixed.ino) for the `mkrzero`
+There is an [implementation of this program](./mkrzero-slave-send-fixed/mkrzero-slave-send-fixed.ino) for the `mkrzero`.

 On the master reciever the code is modified as well.
 It now has the option to physically skip a specified amount of bytes.
 The `samplingDelay` is now using microseconds instead of milliseconds.
 And the `format` method now can be fed with different formats.
-There is an [implementation of this program](./samd21-master-revieve-skipping/samd21-master-revieve-skipping.ino) for the `samd21mini`
+There is an [implementation of this program](./samd21-master-revieve-skipping/samd21-master-revieve-skipping.ino) for the `samd21mini`.
 ```
 const char* AHEX_FMT = "%04x %04x %04x %04x";
 const char* DEC_FMT  = "%d %d %d %d";